cure53/DOMPurify/README.md

 ## What is supported?

 DOMPurify currently supports HTML5, SVG and MathML.
 DOMPurify per default allows CSS, HTML custom data attributes.
 DOMPurify also supports the Shadow DOM - and sanitizes DOM templates recursively.
 DOMPurify also allows you to sanitize HTML for being used with the jQuery `$()` and `elm.html()` API without any known problems.
+For the exact set of elements and attributes permitted by default, see the [Default TAGs & ATTRIBUTEs allow-list & blocklist](https://github.com/cure53/DOMPurify/wiki/Default-TAGs-ATTRIBUTEs-allow-list-&-blocklist) wiki page.

 ## What about legacy browsers like Internet Explorer?